bojand/fsto-2018-grpc/slides.md

 - Example of non-resourceful:
     * Encrypt some text
-    * Classify an image or a sentence
+    * Restart some application or host
-    * Restart some application / host
+    * Describe an image

-- Maybe the same mechanisms of how we served static content is perhaps not the best way for applications to communicate to each other?
+    * Classify a sentence for sentiment analysis

 ---